Kimya P. Barden, Ph.D., Nontraditional Degree Programs Director

 Joseph Hibdon, Ph.D., Associate Professor

-Zada Johnson, Ph.D., Associate Professor
+Zada Johnson, Ph.D., Professor

 Jin Kim, Ph.D., Associate Professor